icopy-site/awesome/docs/awesome/awesome-shell.md

 * [atop](https://www.atoptool.nl) - ASCII full-screen performance monitor that is capable of reporting the activity of all processes
 * [catcli](https://github.com/deadc0de6/catcli) -  The command line catalog tool for your offline data
+* [ccat](https://github.com/jingweno/ccat) - ccat is the colorizing cat.
+It works similar to cat but displays content with syntax highlighting.
 * [progress](https://github.com/Xfennec/progress) - Linux tool to show progress for `cp`, `rm`, `dd`, and more...
 * [stronghold](https://github.com/alichtman/stronghold) - Easily configure MacOS security settings from the terminal.
 * [glances](https://github.com/nicolargo/glances) - Glances an Eye on your system